On Expressive Power of Quantized Neural Networks under Fixed-Point Arithmetic: Introduction

 \subsection{Organization}

 The problem setup and relevant notations are presented in Section \ref{sec:setup}.
-In \cref{sec:main_results}, we present our principal findings on universal approximation property of quantized networks.

-Specifically, we provide necessary and/or sufficient conditions on activation function and fixed-point arithmetic for universal approximation; we then extend these results to networks with binary weights.
-We discuss some aspects of our main results in \cref{sec:discussions}.
+In \cref{sec:main_results}, we present our principal findings on universal representation property of quantized networks.
+Specifically, we provide necessary and/or sufficient conditions on activation function and fixed-point arithmetic for universal representation; we then extend these results to networks with binary weights.
+We next discuss a na\"ive quantization method, quantitatively analyze our results, and compare our results with results under floating-point arithmetic in \cref{sec:discussions}.
 We provide formal proofs of our findings in \cref{sec:proofs} and conclude our paper in \cref{sec:conclusion}.